ChainSafe/forest/CONTRIBUTING.md

 ### 📚 Improving The Documentation

-The documentation is currently hosted on [docs.forest.chainsafe.io](https://docs.forest.chainsafe.io/).
+The documentation is currently hosted on
+[Forest Documentation](https://docs.forest.chainsafe.io/).
 If you find any issues with the documentation, please create an issue or contribute to the [docs directory](docs).

 ## Style Guides